Updated: Dec 30, 2022

 RET - return

 SUB - subtraction.
 Is the opposite of ADD command.
-Subtracts the value of source from the value of destination and stores the result in destination
+Subtracts the value of the source from the value of destination and stores the result in destination

 SUB destination, source